-In the comments section, provide the goods or commodities sourced from Australia and sold through the marketing hub arrangement, for each disclosed arrangement.
-If the arrangement has been subject to any review by us, provide the Siebel reference number in the Comments field.
+In the comments section, provide for each disclosed arrangement under:

+- Schedule 1, the goods or commodities sourced from Australia and sold through the marketing hub arrangement, or - Schedule 2, the goods or services acquired through the non-core procurement hub arrangement.

+If the arrangement has been subject to a review by us, provide our reference number in the Comments field.
 This can be found in the top right corner of correspondence from us related to the review.
-It may also be referred to as our reference.